 Your risk assessment process must be documented and updated as needed.
 You need to conduct a risk assessment before you offer any new products or services, or any time there is a change to an existing product that alters its risk.

-For examples of some risks you may come across and actions you might consider, see the risk matrix document for DCEs.
+For examples of some risks you may come across and actions you might consider, see the risk indicators fact sheet for remittance service providers.

-Our industry-specific guidance for DCEs also provides information about how to develop an AML/CTF program.
+Our industry-specific guidance for remittance service providers also provides information about how to develop an AML/CTF program.

-For more information, please see austrac.gov.au/digital-currency-exchange-providers
+For more information, go to austrac.gov.au/remittance-serviceproviders